Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Endicott Arm & Dawes Glacier

 The ship will be underway in the very early morning into Endicott Arm.
 Breakfast will be on the move and soon after, join shipmates on the bow as the Sea Wolf navigates through icebergs and winds her way into the fjord.
-It is 27 miles up the arm to the face of Dawes Glacier where the ship will pause to observe the monumental calving of the glacier.
+It is 27 miles up the Arm to the face of Dawes Glacier where the ship will pause to observe the monumental calving of the glacier.
 Seals and their pups abound in these waters.
-After lunch, launch the kayaks to paddle across the face of Dawes Glacier and down the fjord to the Sea Wolf.
-This is a lovely paddle with a break on a beach by the face of Dawes.
+Next make your way to Ford’s Terror, an incredibly beautiful area where you will either kayak or skiff to a hike depending on tide and current conditions.
+Your anchorage will be at Wood Spit.

 Accommodations